openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

 ---
 # Authoring PipelineRuns in `.tekton/` directory

-* Pipelines as Code will always try to be as close to the tekton template as possible.
-Usually you will write your template and save them with a `.yaml` extension and Pipelines as Code will run them.
+* Pipelines-as-Code will always try to be as close to the tekton template as possible.
+Usually you will write your template and save them with a `.yaml` extension and Pipelines-as-Code will run them.

 * The `.tekton` directory must be at the top level of the repo.
   You can reference YAML files in other repos using remote URLs